Ion Croitoru: Satan's Choice Motorcycle Club

 Both Croitoru and Dubé purchased the cocaine that their chapters sold from the Hells Angels' "mother chapter" in Montreal.
-Guindon had ruled that members of Satan's Choice were free to do business with the Angels.
-Richard "Rick" Vallée of the Angels Nomad chapter sold the majority of the drugs purchased by Satan's Choice's Hamilton and Sudbury chapters, which being new chapters did not have the same established drug-dealing connections that the older Satan's Choice chapters had.
+Guindon had ruled that SCMC members were free to do business with the Angels.
+Richard "Rick" Vallée of the Angels' Nomad chapter sold the majority of the drugs purchased by SCMC's Hamilton and Sudbury chapters, which being new chapters did not have the same established drug-dealing connections that the older SCMC chapters had.

-Lorne Edgar Campbell, a long-time member of Satan's Choice, described Croitoru as being of limited intelligence but also being a fierce competitor would not accept any defeats, which Campbell found highly ironic given Croitoru's previous work as a wrestling jobber.
+Lorne Edgar Campbell, a long-time member of SCMC, described Croitoru as being of limited intelligence but also being a fierce competitor would not accept any defeats, which Campbell found highly ironic given his previous work as a wrestling jobber.
 After the two men met at a party hosted by Dubé, Campbell defeated Croitoru several times in Indian leg-wrestling.
 Croitoru spent the rest of the party pestering Campbell to explain how he won, leading him to recall: "He wouldn't leave me alone.
-That night, he was like a dog following me around".
-Campbell finally explained: "As soon as you hook, you roll".
-At point, Croitoru had a rematch and won, leading Campbell to state: "When I showed him, he almost broke my back".
+That night, he was like a dog following me around."
+Campbell finally explained: "As soon as you hook, you roll."
+At point, Croitoru had a rematch and won, leading Campbell to state: "When I showed him, he almost broke my back."

-Croitoru was arrested for trafficking cocaine and served ten months in prison.
+Croitoru was arrested for smuggling cocaine and served ten months in prison.
 Soon after, he was convicted of assault and was given a sentence of seven months.

-He encountered more problems in late 1996 when he and several friends from Satan's Choice were refused entry to a strip club for wearing their gang's colors.
-During a visit to Sudbury to see Dubé, he attempted to enter the Solid Gold strip club, where he was informed in the parking lot that the club had a policy of refusing entrance to those wearing gang colors.
-Croitoru shouted "We wear our colors wherever the fuck we want!", which inspired Dubé to shout "fuck yeah!" in agreement; the assembled Satan's Choice bikers then attempted to enter the Solid Gold wearing jackets with their Satan's Choice patches, where the bouncers promptly refused them all entrance.
-When the bikers persisted with demanding entry to the Solid Gold, the police were called.
-To get revenge, Croitoru and his friends planned to blow up the strip club.
-Later that same night, Croitoru, Dubé and the others went to the Coulson Tavern in downtown Sudbury, where Dubé brooded obsessively over their humiliation at the Solid Gold.
-Croitoru and Dubé ended up walking across Larch Street to an all-night sandwich shop, where Dubé stated he would do anything to get revenge against the owners of the Solid Gold, leading Croitoru to say he knew someone in the Hamilton chapter who knew how to build bombs.
-The journalist Jerry Langton described Croitoru as an essentially weak character who was always too anxious to please those he considered his friends such as Dubé.
+In late 1996, during a visit to Sudbury to see Dubé, Croitoru and several other SCMC members attempted to enter the Solid Gold strip club, where he was informed in the parking lot that the club had a policy of refusing entrance to those wearing gang colors.
+Croitoru shouted, "We wear our colors wherever the fuck we want!" which inspired Dubé to shout "fuck yeah!" in agreement; the assembled SCMC bikers then attempted to enter the club wearing jackets with their SCMC patches, where the bouncers promptly refused them all entrance.
+When the bikers persisted with demanding entry, police were called.
+As the night progressed, Dubé brooded obsessively over the SCMC's humiliation at the Solid Gold.
+When he stated he would do anything to get revenge against the club's owners, Croitoru told him he knew someone in the Hamilton chapter who knew how to build bombs.
+Journalist Jerry Langton described Croitoru as an essentially weak character who was always too anxious to please those he considered friends, such as Dubé.